-- Example: If the player activates an attack ability on an ally object, the ally moves to the chain link of its attack and becomes an "attacking ally" until its attack resolves. - 7.2.4b If the attack is a card or activated attack created by an attack ability from a non-living object (see Rule 2.5.1), then the controller of the attack and their hero card become the "attacking hero" until the current chain link resolves, for the purposes of rules and effects. - 7.2.4c The target (if any) of the attack is considered to be defending.
-If the target of the attack is a hero, that hero and their controller become the "defending hero" until the current chain link resolves, for the purposes of rules and effects. - 7.2.5.
-Fourth, the turn player gains priority. - 7.2.6.
-Fifth and finally, when the stack is empty and all players pass in succession, the Attack Step ends and the Defend Step begins.
+Example: If the player activates an attack ability on an ally object, the ally moves to the chain link of its attack and becomes an "attacking ally" until its attack resolves.

+- 7.2.4a If the attack-source was attacking on a resolved chain-link, then moves to the active chain link and becomes attacking, it does so immediately and at no point is considered not attacking. - 7.2.4b If the attack-source is a non-living object (see Rule 2.5.1), then the controller of the attack and their hero card become the "attacking hero" until the active chain link resolves, for the purposes of rules and effects.
+If an effect of a source on the chain link refers to the attacking hero, it refers to that hero until the combat chain closes. - 7.2.4c If the attack-target is a hero, that hero and their controller become the "defending hero" until the active chain link resolves, for the purposes of rules and effects.
+If an effect of a source on the chain link refers to the defending hero, it refers to that hero until the combat chain closes.